ISSUES

 Jury Selection

 Jury selection affects who participates in the justice system, whose perspectives are represented, and how the evidence will be received.
 Problems in jury selection can distort the character of the jury before the first witness is called.
-Fair Trial Analysis treats jury selection as a foundational fairness issue, not merely a preliminary procedural step.

 Improper Arguments